FewSOME: One-Class Few Shot Anomaly Detection with Siamese Networks: Further Analysis

-A sensitivity analysis was conducted to assess how the model performance is impacted depending on \textbf{(a)} choice of N and \textbf{(b)} the sampling of the Reference set.
-For each value of N, ten models were trained based on different randomly sampled Reference sets.
+A sensitivity analysis was conducted to assess how the model performance is impacted depending on \textbf{(a)} the choice of Reference set, \textbf{(b)} choice of N and \textbf{(c)} choice of the training sample, $r_{a}$ that is used to compute the anchor.
+For each value of $N$, ten models were trained based on different randomly sampled Reference sets and randomly sampled $r_{a}$.
 Figure \ref{fig:ref} shows the model's performance on MNIST with the normal class set to zero and CIFAR-10 with the normal class set to \lq{}airplane\rq{}.
-The results show that the performance increases as N is increased from two to five before plateauing at N=5 for both datasets.
+The results show that the performance increases as $N$ is increased from two to five before plateauing at $N=5$ for both datasets.
 From this, we outline the following guidelines for choosing N. \begin{enumerate}

-\item increase N until the performance begins to plateau and there is little variability in model performance between choice of Reference Set \item in the absence of labelled data, our experiments have shown $N=30$ to achieve good performance across all datasets. \end{enumerate}
+\item Increase N until the performance begins to plateau and there is little variability in model performance between choice of Reference Set. \item In the absence of labelled data, our experiments have shown $N=30$ to achieve good performance across all datasets. \end{enumerate}

-As there is little variability in model performance once N is large enough (i.e. greater than $N=5$), we can also conclude that the selection of the reference set does not impact performance.
-Therefore, random sampling is an effective method for selecting the Reference set.
+As there is little variability in model performance once $N$ is large enough (i.e. greater than $N=5$), we can also conclude that the selection of the Reference set and $r_{a}$ does not impact performance.
+Therefore, random sampling is an effective method for selecting the Reference set and $r_{a}$.